The Unexpected Emergence of Personal Finance TikTok

 When you think of personal finance, what springs to mind?

 Kevin O'Leary of Shark Tank fame?
 Dave Ramsay yelling into a podcast mic?
-Finance bros tracking their bitcoin?
+Finance bros tracking their Bitcoin?
 Unfortunately, these are the images we're constantly bombarded by.
 So they're the archetypes overwhelmingly represented in personal finance.

 With the rise of social media, the importance of financial literacy has entered the mainstream, as essential information is no longer confined to impenetrable, official documents.
 Instead, educators have changed their approach and are making the intimidating world of managing your money far less scary.